 Giancarlo Aquilanti is professionally active as a conductor and educator.
 He is often called to direct concerts outside the academic arena, to give lectures explaining the theory and development of his compositions, and to hold workshops for American Bands and Wind Ensembles.
 His music has been performed all over the world.
 He is also in demand both as a pianist and as a conductor, and has performed in international tours with both the Stanford Symphonic Orchestra and the Stanford Wind Ensemble in China, Italy, Germany, Hungary, New Zealand, Australia, Spain, Portugal and Morocco.
 He has been the music director of the Stanford Wind Ensemble since 1997.

-A long time project consists in the orchestration of various songs by the rock band the Grateful Dead.
-This experimental project was previewed with a concert directed by Aquilanti in May 2011 with the collaboration of Bob Weir of the Grateful Dead and the Marin Symphony Orchestra.
+Additionally, he recently premiered his fourth opera, Ángela, Dante y Umbría, commissioned by the University of Guanajuato, México, with a Spanish libretto by Benjamin Valdivia.
+Another ongoing project are orchestrations of various songs by the rock band the Grateful Dead.
+This project was previewed with a concert directed by Aquilanti in May 2011 with the collaboration of Bob Weir of the Grateful Dead and the Marin Symphony Orchestra.